arethacooper/community-wiki/build-events/q2-2022-hackathon-or-low-code-no-code.md

 #### **What are the prize categories?:**

-* Two end-user sponsors will have Ziggy bags filled with R45k of hard grazed cash each to invest in submitted projects and the amounts they see fit.&#x20;
+* Two end-user project sponsors will have Ziggy bags filled with R45k of hard grazed cash each to invest in submitted projects with the amounts they see fit.&#x20;
 * Each Zebra will bid and offer cash to as many submissions as they want to invest in, and each submission chosen will be granted a good faith agreement.&#x20;
   * The participants can **choose to get half the cash for just sharing the idea/ POC build with the community OR can choose to build their project out further for the other half - it’s up to them**. 🤑
   * **If the team decides to carry on building on their solution and take the full offered amount, they will have a 1:1 with the Sponsor** to discuss the next steps as needed for the project.&#x20;